Intraday Battery Dispatch for Hybrid Renewable Energy Assets: Alternative objectives

 leading to the modified stepwise cost function:

 where $\lambda_{BL}$ is the weight of the Battery Lifetime penalty.
-The second term in \eqref{eq:Phi} increases as $I \downarrow I_{\min}$ or $B \downarrow B_{\min}$ penalizing discharges of nearly empty battery that are associated with high DoD.
-By considering \eqref{eq:fbl}, the controller prefers more shallow cycling.
+The second term in \eqref{eq:Phi} increases as $I \downarrow I_{\min}$ or $B \downarrow B_{\min}$ penalizing discharges of nearly empty battery that are associated with high DoD and promoting more shallow cycling.

-To assess the impact of our degradation proxy $\Phi$, we evaluate battery degradation over realized dispatch trajectories after optimizing with $f_{BL}(\cdot)$.
-Specifically, the resulting SoC profile $(I^*_k)$ is decomposed into charging- and discharging half-cycles using rainflow cycle counting \shortcite{yuanyuan}.
-The corresponding degradation over the operational day $d$ for asset $\ell$ is then calculated according to:
+To evaluate the effect of our degradation proxy $\Phi$, we compute degradation ex post over the optimized SoC trajectory $(I_k^*)$ obtained under $f_{BL}(\cdot)$.
+The SoC trajectory is decomposed into charging and discharging half-cycles via rainflow counting \parencite{yuanyuan}, and the daily degradation for asset $\ell$ on day $d$ is